Image Source: Apple

 Are Apple Watch safety features easy to use?

 Yes!
-You can access Apple Watch safety features, like fall detection and Medical ID, right from your iPhone.
+You can access Apple Watch safety features, like fall detection and Medical ID, right from your iPhone or iPad.

 Does Apple Watch 3 have fall detection?

 No. Apple Watch Series 3 fall detection is unavailable.
-However, the user can use the SOS Emergency call feature if needed.
+However, the user can use the SOS Emergency call to contact emergency services automatically if needed.
+Be sure to review the product features before purchasing an Apple Watch.